 The definition of a transformer is a device that changes the voltages in an alternating current circuit.
 You may have heard of an autotransformer or a buck-boost transformer, and these terms are usually used for the same type of device; they just highlight different aspects.
 A transformer does not need to be a buck-boost to […]Read more

 I had an old-timer tell me that you can never connect two transformers together because they will “fight one another.”
 If you are anything like me (and heaven help you if you are), a cartoon in your head starts playing whenever someone says something like that.
 In this case, I imagine two transformers with boxing […]Read more

-It is common to find 3-phase and single phase equipment rated to operate on both 240v and 208v power.
-This is because three-phase power can either be 208v leg to leg when the building […]Read more
+Have you ever seen a low-voltage transformer like the one shown above?
+It has multiple input (primary) taps for a good reason.
+It is common to find three-phase and single-phase equipment rated to operate on both 240v and 208v power.
+That is because three-phase power can either be 208v leg to leg when the building […]Read more

 Careful With That 40VA Transformer

 A 40VA transformer is rated for 40 VA or volt-amps on the secondary.
 For a typical 24 volt secondary, this is simply using Watt's law to calculate amperage.
 (For more information on Watt's or Ohm's laws, please check out this article HERE.)
 40 ÷ 24 = 1.666666 ∞ (round up to 1.67 already) So, you […]Read more